Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Dawnguard Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/25094) - Completes the Dawnguard weapon collection and distributes the armor weapons to the members as well.

-- [New Armory Series - Ashen Weapons](https://www.nexusmods.com/skyrimspecialedition/mods/72728) - Adds new Ashen weapons to the Ash Spawn on Solstheim so your encounters with them will be more varied.

-- [New Armory Series - Lunar Weapons](https://www.nexusmods.com/skyrimspecialedition/mods/69438) - Introduces a new range of Lunar steel weapons, and allows you to craft them at the Lunar Forge.

-- [New Armory Series - Elven Steel Weapons](https://www.nexusmods.com/skyrimspecialedition/mods/78888) - Elven Steel will replace all normal Steel weapons on Thalmor, and will spawn in all level lists that also include normal Elven weapons.

-- [Royal Armory - New Artifacts](https://www.nexusmods.com/skyrimspecialedition/mods/6994) - New weapons to the important people of Skyrim

-## Followers and Companions

-- [Gladys The Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/50164) - Adds a friendly corgi companion to join you on your adventures!

-  > :video_game: You can find Gladys for sale at the Solitude docks in front of the East Empire Company Warehouse

-- [Merlin The Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/56433) - Adds a magical corgi companion to join you on your adventures!

-  > :video_game: You can find Merlin at the Summoning Circle just north of Morthal

-## Homes

-- [Naaslaarum - A Forgotten Vale Player Home](https://www.nexusmods.com/skyrimspecialedition/mods/75180) - Adds a player home to the Forgotten Vale with a great view of the ice falls

-- [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) - A small vault in the Throat of the World for storing away all those sketchy arcane objects in a safe location away from innocent people and your family.
-Only accessible with Clear Skies shout

 ## Quests and Adventures

 ### New Quests